Using Patcher Promotion Workflows

 Setting up the initial dev promotion step

-- We set up the job to run on a schedule, to be a pull request target, a workflow dispatch and a repository dispatch.
+- The job is configured to run on a schedule, pull request targets, workflow dispatch, and repository dispatch events.

-- The schedule is of course optional but recommended
+- A schedule is optional but recommended for regular updates.

-- The workflow dispatch is a recommended testing mechanism
+- Workflow dispatch is a recommended testing mechanism.

-- The pull request target is required to trigger certain jobs
+- The pull request target is required to trigger certain dependent jobs.

 trigger-next-env